Plain English Breakdown

 What This Bill Does

-- Establishes optional procedures for landlords to follow if they find items left behind by tenants in shared spaces like hallways or lobbies.
+- Creates rules for landlords to follow if they find items left behind by tenants in shared spaces like hallways and lobbies.

 - Requires landlords to give written notice to the tenant or anyone else who might own the abandoned property.